opensleep/openbed/README.md

 # openbed
 WIP project to build an open source cooling mattress.
 The goal of openbed is to provide a resource that allows you to affordably get a perfectly optimized sleep.
 To achieve this goal, all components should be sourced from common items without overuse of speciality vendors and custom parts.
 If a custom part is used, it should be simple to install and order a replacement from the design files.
 Soldering should be minimal and all parts should be simple to swap.
 Included software should be entirely open source and work without a network connection.

+**OpenBed/OpenCooler/Pod (haven't decided on a final name) will be hot swappable with several potential accessories:**
+1. A pet cooler pad in large (dog) and small (cat/other) sizes to give your animal the best sleep possible
+2. A pillow cover for a standard sized pillow
+3. A single mattress cover, then mattress covers of other sizes.
+4. Chiller connect for bioreactors
+5. Medical hospital mat version for post surgery and long term care
+6. Wearable option for sports/vr training and recovery

 ### Prototype 1 TODO:
 - [x] Test feasibility (concept works, simple to implement)
 - [x] Create a product design mockup